 – 12 second period – This is the distance between each wave.
 Storm surf is lower, so 5-9 sec.
 This means the waves will be closer to each other making it harder to catch waves and you’ll have less clean wave faces.
 Calmer seas and less wind but more powerful waves will be from 12-18sec more preferred by experienced surfers.

 – Wind Direction – For the Strait, South (comes from south) is preferred as it creates ‘offshore conditions’ building up wave faces making them more ridable.
 W is ok.
 North creates ‘onshore’ conditions which flattens waves faces making ‘mushy’ waves thus less clean wave faces to surf.

-In Seattle for Freighters, we need a lower tide for our breaks to work at all.
+In Seattle for Freighter surf, we need a lower tide for our breaks to work at all.
 I determine tides using a few tools depending on what’s available and/or if I have an internet connection.
 I prefer a printed book by Captain Jacks (I have one in the car too) and Mobile Graphics, an online site.
 Some like Dairiki which I is local.

 The key to improving as a surfer is to go often and over time you get it figured out.
 Even with all the best satellite, radar and even your own experience, you can get stumped after a 3hr drive and not find good waves.
 We’ve all been there.
 But you won’t learn if you don’t go.

 - As SUPs we can take more waves than traditional surfers, and this can lead to jealously or a sense that you’re a wave hog.
 Sit a few out or give that surfer who’s been patiently waiting for a perfect wave his/her turn.
-Learn Surfer’s Etiquette here.

-If new to surfing or travelling, ask a local surf shop for tips on where and when to go for your skill level.
+If new to surfing or traveling, ask a local surf shop for tips on where and when to go for your skill level.
 Take a lesson if you haven’t surfed before, this will save you tons of lost waves!